OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md

 Make sure you note down the full PCI addresses for both GPUs.

-Next, confirm that IOMMU is enabled on the server.
+7. Confirm that IOMMU is enabled on the server.
 The `ls` command below should list several numbered subdirectories:
 ```default
 $ ls -la /sys/kernel/iommu_groups/
 ```